-B3 Number of degrees awarded by your institution from July 1, 2020, to June 30, 2021.
+B3 Number of degrees awarded by your institution from July 1, 2021, to June 30, 2022.

 Certificate/diploma

 Associate degrees

-Bachelor's degrees 792
+Bachelor's degrees 862

 Postbachelor's certificates

-Master's degrees 173
+Master's degrees 517

 Post-Master's certificates

 Doctoral degrees -

-research/scholarship
+Doctoral degrees - professional

+practice 109

+Doctoral degrees - other

 B4-B21: Graduation Rates

-Doctoral degrees - other

-practice 102

-Doctoral degrees - professional

-The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
+The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation F (GRS).

-• For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2021-2022 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates
+• For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2022-2023 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2014 and Fall 2015 cohorts (formerly CDS B4-B11) into four groups:
+In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2015 and Fall 2016 cohorts (1

-- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant - · Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)

-For each graduation rate grid below, the numbers in the first three columns for Questions A-G should sum to the cohort total in the fourth column (formerly CDS B4-B11).
+For each graduation rate grid below, the numbers in the first three columns for Questions A-G should sum to the cohort total in th